La Gimblette

-A testimony to the Ancien Régime in several versions
+A Testament to the Ancien Régime in several versions

-According to auction sales catalogues and further sources, there were several versions of this painting.
-Three versions of La Gimblette can be traced back to the 18th century with the help of auction catalogues of that time.
-Since two of these three versions are considered lost, it cannot be clearly established which was the first version i.e. the original version.
+According to auction sales catalogues and other sources, several versions of this painting existed.
+Three versions of La Gimblette can be traced back to the 18th century through contemporary auction catalogues.
+As two of these versions are now considered lost, it is not possible to determine with certainty which was the first, i.e., the original version.

-The painting is a testimony to the Ancien Régime period.
-The composition of the painting is full of symbolism, which changes depending on the version of the painting and must be interpreted accordingly.
+The painting stands as a testament to the Ancien Régime, with a composition rich in symbolism that varies between versions and requires contextual interpretation.

 Description

-The painting shows a girl lying under a canopy in a voluminous bed generously furnished with bed linen and playing with a dog.
-The subject of the painting is also known by the titles: Young girl in her bed, making her dog dance, Girl playing with a dog and Girl with dog.
+The painting depicts a girl lying beneath a canopy in a voluminous bed, richly furnished with bed linen, playing with a dog.
+The subject of the painting is also known by the titles: Young girl in her bed, making her dog dance and Girl playing with a dog or Girl with dog.

-The two protagonists, the girl and the dog, differ slightly in their appearance and behaviour in the different versions of the painting.
-However, this has a significant influence on the interpretation of the scene in the painting.
-This applies to the way the girl wears her clothes, whether or not she feeds the dog a gimblette, how she holds the dog, as well as the position of the dog and the breed of dog.
-In some of the versions the dog looks more like a spaniel and in others more like a pug or a poodle.
-In the Besenval version the dog even looks like a poodle with a judge's wig or with the long ceremonial wig of a King's Counsel, which could be seen as a caricature.
+The two protagonists – the girl and the dog – differ slightly in appearance and behaviour across the various versions of the painting; however, these differences significantly influence the interpretation of the scene.
+This is evident in the way the girl wears her clothes, whether she feeds the dog a gimblette, how she holds the animal, as well as in the dog's position and breed.
+In some versions, the dog resembles a spaniel, while in others it appears more like a pug or a poodle.
+In the Besenval version, the dog even resembles a poodle wearing a judge's wig, or the long ceremonial wig of a King's Counsel, which may be interpreted as a caricature.
 Edmond and Jules de Goncourt commented accordingly:

-"At the end of her feet, a curly poodle with the face of a bewigged counsel; and laughing, she digs the soles of her feet into the dog's hair."
+"At her feet is seen a curly poodle, bearing the visage of a bewigged counsel; laughing, she buries the soles of her feet in its hair."